KyleIIII/www-project-web-security-testing-guide/stable/4-Web_Application_Security_Testing/04-Authentication_Testing/08-Testing_for_Weak_Security_Question_Answer.md

 Often called "secret" questions and answers, security questions and answers are often used to recover forgotten passwords (see [Testing for weak password change or reset functionalities](09-Testing_for_Weak_Password_Change_or_Reset_Functionalities.md), or as extra security on top of the password.

 They are typically generated upon account creation and require the user to select from some pre-generated questions and supply an appropriate answer.
 They may allow the user to generate their own question and answer pairs.
-Both methods are prone to insecurities.Ideally, security questions should generate answers that are only known by the user, and not guessable or discoverable by anybody else.
+Both methods are prone to insecurities.
+Ideally, security questions should generate answers that are only known by the user, and not guessable or discoverable by anybody else.
 This is harder than it sounds.
 Security questions and answers rely on the secrecy of the answer.
 Questions and answers should be chosen so that the answers are only known by the account holder.
 However, although a lot of answers may not be publicly known, most of the questions that websites implement promote answers that are pseudo-private.

 ### Pre-generated Questions